-SIXTH SEMESTER BBA COMPANY LAW
+SIXTH SEMESTER BBA BBABMC381 - COMPANY LAW

-COURSE OBJECTIVES CS01: To make students familiarize with joint stock companies.
-CS02: To give students knowledge on promotion and formation of companies.
-CS03: To impart knowledge about shares, share transfer and transmission.
-CS04: To make students understand the importance of meetings.
-CS05: To make students familiarize about director's role.
-COURSE OUTCOMES C01: Students will be familiar with company form of organisation.
-C02: Students will be familiar with company formation.
-C03: Students will know about share transfer process.
-C04: Students will know about company meeting process.
-C05: Students will know about director's role.
+- To make students familiarize with joint stock companies. - To give students knowledge on promotion and formation of companies. - To impart knowledge about shares, share transfer and transmission. - To make students understand the importance of meetings. - To make students familiarize about director's role.

+C01: Be familiar with company form of organisation.

+C02: Show familiarity with company formation.

+C03: Improved knowledge about share transfer process.

+C04: Be aware of company meeting process.